Boosting Random Forests to Reduce Bias; One-Step Boosted Forest and its Variance Estimate: Empirical Studies for One-Step Boosted Forest

 \item Constructing 95\% coverage intervals $\hat{F}_{i,j} \pm \Phi^{-1}(0.975) \sqrt{\hat{V}_{i,j}}$ we can check if $F(p_i)$ falls inside that interval for $j = 1, \dots, 1000$.
 C.C. denotes this coverage probability which we should expect to be close to 95\% for random forests and boosted forests.
 But we see that due to high bias values for random forests become worse as we move away from the origin.
 But boosted forests correct for the bias and thus the coverage is always at least 95\%.
 We also get more precision in our variance estimate as the number of trees increases and thus the coverage values also become less overinflated.

-\item We also test \textit{Performance Improvement} (P.I.) which is defined as follows: Fixing $i \in [5]$ we obtain the estimated prediction MSE given by $MSE_{i,j} = (\hat{F}_{i,j} - F(p_i))^2 + \hat{V}_{i,j}$ for $j = 1, \dots, 1000$.
+\item We also test \textit{Performance Improvement} (P.I.) which is defined as follows: Fixing $i \in [5]$ we obtain the estimated prediction MSE given by $MSE_{i,j} = (\hat{F}_{i,j} - F(p_i))^2$ for $j = 1, \dots, 1000$.
 Define

-Since we are comparing against random forests their own P.I in 0.
-As for boosted forests P.I is actually worse for the points near the origin as boosting doesn't affect the bias too much but increases the variance quite a lot.
+Since we are comparing against random forests their own P.I is 0.
+As for boosted forests P.I is actually worse for the points near the origin as boosting doesn't affect the bias too much but increases the variance quite a lot in comparison.
 But as we move further away from the origin our algorithm becomes effective at reducing bias compared to the increase in variance and thus we obtain significant improvements.
 This also gets better with an increase in number of trees since the variance estimates become more precise.
-Finally note that Variant II performs better than Variant I in all cases. \end{itemize}
+Finally note that the two variants perform almost the same but later on in the paper we see Variant II performing better than Variant I. \end{itemize}

 We conclude that the Boosted Forest algorithms give better predictions than the usual random forest algorithm on simulated datasets and that Variant II is more powerful than Variant I.